microsoft/openai-in-teams-chat/README.md

 This effectively gives attendees of your meeting access to ask ChatGPT Turbo 3.5, plus other LLMs, questions right in the meeting's chat using any of these keywords (genie, copilot, openai, chatgpt).
 Have you ever felt like you're the only SME on a call, and could use a little bit of help during a workshop?
 Well, this should help, plus drive more engagement.

 It effectively integrates Azure OpenAI **/chat/completions** REST-API into Teams for a group chat using power automate connectors.
+Note, this integration will not chain the conversation due to volume & context, so it interacts 1:1.

 ### Instructions

 Import openai*.zip package to Power Automate and configure the flow.
 Select your next meeting you want to invite OpenAI.

-If you wish to create a dashboard of the QnA only to measure responses, tunning, etc. Then create a free ADX cluster at https://aka.ms/adx.free, import the dashboard-openai.json and edit datasource to your free cluster URI.
+If you wish to create a dashboard of the **QnA-only** to measure latency, tunning, etc. Then create a free ADX cluster at https://aka.ms/adx.free, import the dashboard-openai.json and edit datasource to your free cluster URI.
 Otherwise, edit the flow to not execute the ADX queries.

 ## Contributing